insillion/bonzah/api/readme.md

 - Excess coverage up to $100,000 per person and up to $500,000 in total.
 - Excess Property Damage up to $10,000 beyond any primary coverage.
 - Does not cover damage to the rental vehicle.
+- Excludes medical, PIP, UIM, and UM where allowed by law.
+- Not for commercial use.
+Not compatible with cars for hire and delivery services such as Uber, Lyft, DoorDash.
 - SLI is an optional insurance for those who want more extensive coverage.

 <br>